 Apply for the Fulbright grant by the deadline of mid-October 2015 for the academic year 2016-2017.
 Here you can find more information on how to apply.

-After the application for Fulbright grant the students prepare their application for the VU application and submit this before 15 January at the latest (even though the VU University deadline might be later.
+After the application for Fulbright grant the students prepare their application for the VU application and submit this before 15 January at the latest (even though the VU Amsterdam deadline might be later.

 The Fulbright Commission and the VU programs in the Netherlands will make their decision, and once both decisions have been taken, the student will be informed, usually in March or April.